mikropsoft/NmapLite/README.md

 # Simplified nmap

-This simple and my first tool allows you to run nmap commands more easily.
+This straightforward and inaugural tool I've developed facilitates the streamlined execution of nmap commands, enhancing overall user experience and efficiency.

 # Available scans